The Bankrate promise

 Let’s take a closer look at what foreign transaction fees are and how using the right credit card can help you avoid them.

 What are foreign transaction fees?

-A foreign transaction fee (FTF) is a surcharge credit cardholders pay for transactions processed outside of the United States.
-This can be purchases you make while traveling abroad or simply making an online purchase from a merchant based overseas.
+Foreign transaction fees are a surcharge credit card holders pay for transactions processed outside of the U.S. These can be purchases you make while traveling abroad or even online spending from a merchant based overseas.

-Foreign transaction fees are composed of two charges.
-One comes from the card issuer—for example, Chase, Bank of America or Citi—and the other is from the network—that is, Visa, Mastercard, Discover or American Express.
+These fees are often a combination of two charges.
+One comes from the card issuer — for example, Chase, Bank of America or Citi.
+The other is from the network: Visa, Mastercard, Discover or American Express.
 Note: Discover and American Express are both card networks and issuers.

-Every credit card will have varying terms that dictate how much a foreign transaction fee will cost the cardholder, so it’s important to review your credit card’s terms and conditions to know exactly how much you’ll be paying.
+Every credit card will have varying terms that dictate how much a foreign transaction fee will cost, so it’s important to review your credit card’s terms and conditions to know exactly how much you’ll be paying.

-You can usually find this information in the “Pricing and Terms” or “Rates and Fees” section.
+You can usually find this information in the “Pricing and Terms” or “Rates and Fees” section of your cardholder agreement.
 You should see the exact percentages charged for these fees under the “Fees” section.

-Foreign transaction fees generally range from 1 percent to 4 percent and tend to average around 3 percent of each transaction.
-Paying around $3 per $100 you spend may not sound that expensive, but these fees can add up if you’re making a lot of purchases with your credit card on a foreign getaway.
+Foreign transaction fees generally range from 1 percent to 3 percent and tend to average around 3 percent of each transaction.
+Paying around $3 per $100 you spend may not sound that expensive, but these fees can add up if you’re making a lot of purchases with your credit card.

 Credit card foreign transaction fee chart

 Here’s a breakdown of foreign transaction fees for major issuers.
 These are the fees that apply if your card lacks a no foreign transaction fee benefit: